kuzmanst88/form-validation-tests-playwright/documentation.md

   - Length must be between 6-20 characters
   - Must contain at least one capital letter
   - Must contain at least one digit
-- **Overview**:
+- **Expectations**:
-  - Runs validation on password strength rules including required characters, length, and complexity.
+  - Tests on valid passwords should pass if successful message is displayed following the form submission
-  - Separates valid and invalid cases into different arrays.
+  - Tests on invalid passwords should pass if validation error is triggered after input or after form submission
 - **Objectives**:
   - Ensure weak, long passwords or unusual characters are not accepted
 - **Results**:
-  - ✅ Valid passwords allowed submission.
+  - ✅ All valid passwords passed the test
   - ❌ The form accepts empty spaces in the password field, which allows the usage of weak passwords.
 Some unusal characters can be used too
 - **Testing logic and Observations**: